Fire Protection Systems: What I’ve Learned Over the Years

 Training Your People

 Systems are only as good as the people who interact with them.
 Training covers extinguisher use, evacuation routes, alarm recognition, and communication during emergencies.
 Regular drills matter.
-That’s what makes consistent fire safety training endearing to building managers who take their jobs seriously — it turns panic into procedure.

 What’s New in Fire Protection